CycloneDX/cyclonedx-javascript-library/README.md

   * `OrganizationalEntity`
   * `SWID`
   * `Tool`, `ToolRepository`
+* Factories for the following use cases:
-* Factory, that can create data models from any license descriptor string
+  * Create data models from any license descriptor string
+  * Specific to _Node.js_: create data models from PackageJson-like data structures
+* Builders for the following use cases:
+  * Specific to _Node.js_: create deep data models from PackageJson-like data structures
 * Implementation of the [_CycloneDX_ Specification][CycloneDX-spec] for the following versions:
   * `1.4`
   * `1.3`